We're excited to announce that we're redeveloping our website. Check back soon!

 Come ready to discuss your responses to the NQMS program management, operations, and evaluation questions.
 Please bring any additional materials you think would be helpful for the reviewers such as program brochures, program planning documents, or participant forms.

-Within two weeks of the site visit, we will provide you with an NQMS summary that includes a letter from our Executive Director, Hannah Krieger; an Innovation and Improvement Plan detailing both the strengths and areas of growth for the program, as well as 3-4 priorities to work on over the next 6 months; a Statement of Accuracy; and a list of benefits and recognition for becoming a Quality Partner.
+Within two weeks of the site visit, we will provide you with a draft Innovation and Improvement Plan detailing both the strengths and areas of growth for the program, as well as 3-4 priorities to work on over the next 6 months; a Statement of Accuracy; and a list of benefits and recognition for becoming a Quality Partner.
 The Statement of Accuracy is a document to be signed by a key leader at your organization to create organization wide awareness of the programs participation in NQMS, to verify that we have the most updated information from your program, and to ensure that you will have leadership support as you begin to implement your Improvement and Innovation Plan.

 In addition, we will follow up with any resources that we talked about during the visit.
 A MENTOR Colorado staff member will check in at the 3, 6, and 9 month mark via e-mail or phone to offer any additional assistance and support that is needed.
-After 12 months, MENTOR Colorado staff will set up a mini-review of the NQMS to make any necessary changes and update your Innovation and Improvement Plan.
+After 12 months, MENTOR Colorado staff will set up a a time to make any necessary changes and update your Innovation and Improvement Plan.
 The MENTOR Colorado staff is available at any time to offer assistance and resources.
 We encourage you to contact us at any time with questions or to make changes to your NQMS.
+NQMS organizations are encouraged to apply for technical assistance to complete the goals identified in your I and I plan.

 Programs complete the NQMS tool every three years so MENTOR Colorado can accurately portray program changes, track progress, and recognize your program’s achievements.
 This also provides an opportunity for programs to engage in the continuous learning philosophy that is central the NQMS process.
 You will be notified two months before your three year mark and will be able to access your NQMS at that time.
 MENTOR Colorado staff will set up a site review and take time to celebrate all you have done and make a new Innovation and Improvement Plan detailing where you want the program to go next.